IIITH Social Incubator graduates 12 social startups and selects 10 greentech startups for EPAM Social Impact Innovation Program - ExBulletin

 IIITH Social Incubator graduates 12 social startups and selects 10 greentech startups for EPAM Social Impact Innovation Program

-HYDERABAD, India , May 20, 2024 /PRNewswire/ — Social Incubator at IIITH has graduated 12 social startups and selected 10 greentech startups for the EPAM Social Impact Innovation Program.
+IIITH's social incubator will graduate 12 social startups and select 10 greentech startups for the EPAM Social Impact Innovation Program.
 It is clear that greentech is emerging as the next rising sun sector, but analysis from Cambridge Associates shows that emerging market greentech startups attract only 9% of total investment in the sector.
 Masu.

 Through this program, the AIC-IIITH Foundation and EPAM Systems, Inc., a leading digital transformation services and product engineering company, selected 10 startups.
 The program will provide equity grants and incubation support of up to INR 5,00,000 to these greentech startups.

-These startups will complete a multi-stage pitch session in front of a panel of respected experts including Social Entrepreneur and CEO of The Affordable Organic Store Shivam Gupta, Vyshali Sagar, and CSR Manager Vontair Balendu Rashmi. were selected through a process of AMD, Nagesh Chukka, Vice President, Head of Engineering, Ness Digital Engineering, Anuradha Vattem, Lead Architect, Smart City Living Lab@IIITH, Gauri Mahendra, Social Entrepreneur at Umeed, Neha Mahajan, Senior Engineering, Thomson Reuters Manager, Mohammed Asad, Vice President of Strategy, GCC, Thomson Reuters; Narayanan Ramakrishnan, Senior Director of Program Management, EPAM India; Pavan Subraveti, Product Manager, EPAM India; Srinivasa Akula, Business Analytics Team Leader, EPAM India
+These startups were selected through a multi-step process and were finally selected by Shivam Gupta, Social Entrepreneur and CEO of The Affordable Organic Store, Vyshali Sagar, AMD CSR Manager Vontair Balendu Rashmi, Ness Digital Engineering Nagesh Chukka, VP and Head of Engineering at , Anuradha Vattem, Principal Architect at Smart City Living Lab@IIITH, Gauri Mahendra, Social Entrepreneur at Umeed, Neha Mahajan, Senior Engineering Manager at Thomson Reuters; Mohammed Asad, VP of GCC Strategy at Thomson Reuters; Narayanan Ramakrishnan, Senior Director of Program Management at EPAM India; Pavan Subraveti, Product Manager at EPAM India; and Srinivasa Akula, Business Analytics Team Leader at EPAM India.
+Presentation sessions were held in front of a panel of leading experts, including:

 EPAM provided COVID-19 bridge grants to four social startups through AIC-IIITH and supported seven climate change startups.
 The day also marked the graduation of seven social startups from AIC's Clean Technology, Environmental Technology and Waste Management 1st Cohort EPAM Social Impact Innovation Program and AIC's 3rd Akash Acceleration Five social startups from the program also graduated.